wolfSSL/wolfssl/IDE/CRYPTOCELL/README.md

 - Hardware RNG
 - RTC for benchmark timing source

 Note: All Cryptocell features are not supported.
 The wolfcrypt RSA API allows import and export of Private/Public keys in DER format.
-However, this is not possible keys generated with Cryptocell because the reconstruction of the imported keys has not been implemented.
+However, this is not possible with key pairs generated with Cryptocell because the importing/exporting Cryptocell keys has not been implemented yet.

 ## Setup
 ### Setting up Nordic SDK with wolfSSL